Robredo reunites with rider she hitched a ride with in Cavite

 Calling it “God’s grace,” Robredo expressed her thanks for the encounter and Abdon for letting her ride with him, and now calls the couple “her friends.”

-“Napakabait, nakarating ako sa rally site buong-buo,” Robredo described Abdon, who shared the stage with her at the Dasmariñas Football Field with his wife, Tin.
+“Napakabait, nakarating ako sa rally site buong-buo,” Robredo described Abdon, who shared the stage with her at the Dasmariñas Football Field with his wife.

 “Hindi po namin pinag-usapan ang pulitika.
 Nagkwentuhan po kami papunta sa rally site,” Robredo recounted their first meeting.